USEPA/flowsa/flowsa/data/README.md

 - _activity_schema_: 'None' if 'sector-like_activities' is False, otherwise
   the year of the sector data
   (ex.
 NAICS_2012_Code)
-- _sector_aggregation_level_: 'aggregated' or 'disaggregated'.
+- _sector_hierarchy_: 'parent' or 'parent-child'.
 Some dataset crosswalks contain every level of relevant sectors (ex.
 NAICS for 2-6 digits), that is they are fully disaggregated.
 Other datasets only contain information for the highest relevant sector level, in which case,